Andronian42/spdrFramePoster/README.md

  - Selecting between multiple videos!
  - Database to keep from posting repeat frames!
  - Frame information in alt/descriptive text format for some services.
- - [NEW] Support for Twitter (Free API compatability not currently guaranteed), Tumblr, and Mastodon
+ - [NEW] Support for Twitter, Tumblr, Mastodon, and Cohost
 ## WARNING:
 This script comes with no warranty, and no promise of quality.
 This project is poorly coded, and it'll likely stay that way.